In other words: concentration.

 Just to nuance this: Ahba has indicated that today there is hardly anyone who can achieve jhāna because of the immense mental purity it requires.

-Samatha: the Condition for Insight
+Samatha: Foundation for Insight

 Like the Buddha, Ahba also teaches concentration as a prerequisite for insight.